madjugglers/pattern-book/03_four_person_patterns.md

 ### Extra Club Rotating Feed (for 4 jugglers)

-This is a box pattern with a rotating feed for 4 jugglers and one extra club.
+This is a box pattern with a rotating feed for 4 jugglers and one extra club; both directions work.

-The graph shows a counter clockwise feed but both directions work.

 |             |        |        |       |        |        |       |        |        |       |        |        |        |
 |-------------|--------|--------|-------|--------|--------|-------|--------|--------|-------|--------|--------|--------|